djpabloac/imp-backend/README.md

 # imp-backend

+Imp-Backend was generated with [NodeJs](https://nodejs.org/en), the following project was built for a technical test.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file